• Skip to primary navigation

 Pour the mixture into a buttered baking dish.
 Top with remaining bacon and a layer of crispy fried onions.
 Sprinkle a bit more cheese on top if you like extra melt.

-Bake uncovered at 375°F for 20–25 minutes, or until the top is browned and the edges are bubbling.
-Let it cool for 5 minutes before serving.
+• Bake uncovered at 375°F for 20-25 minutes, or until the top is browned and the edges are bubbling; for another bacon-forward comfort dish, try potato casseroles like potato casseroles for comfort dinners, or loaded baked potato soup for chilly nights.

 This dish stays thick, flavorful, and holds its shape-not runny, not soggy.